solita/azure-functions-blob-backup/readme.md

-# Command line tool for Azure Blob backups
+# Command line tool for Azure Blob snapshots

 A fairly simple node.js command line tool for snapshotting all files/blobs periodically in given containers within a Storage Account.